What is the Instagram algorithm?

-Based on specific signals, it prioritizes posts, pushing the most relevant ones towards the top and giving them the most visibility, while other content ends up being placed further down in one's feed.
+Based on specific signals, it prioritizes the best posts, pushing the most relevant ones toward the top and giving them the most visibility, while other content ends up being placed further down.

-While it’s important to note that the new algorithm is subject to change, these three main ranking factors that were singled out can still help inform your Instagram strategy:
+While it’s important to note that the new algorithm is subject to change, these three main ranking factors can still help inform your Instagram strategy:

 There were also other, more general considerations that Instagram shared, which you should make note of:

 - If users follow a lot of accounts, you’ve got more competition for the top spot in their feed.

 - If users either don’t spend a long time on Instagram or don’t open the app that often, you decrease the odds of having your content seen if you aren’t in one of the very top slots.

 - On Instagram, business accounts and creator accounts are not immediately at a disadvantage in terms of organic reach compared to personal accounts.

 - If users’ content doesn’t comply with Instagram’s community guidelines, Instagram will take that post down.
 If it happens repeatedly, Instagram will suspend that user’s account.